-- i.
-Written complaint to the ICDS office where you applied; then - ii.
-RTI to Dept of Women Empowerment & Child Development here. - iii.
-Contact the Right To Food Campaign (website is here). - iv.
-Using the Uttarkhand' Governments on-line grievance redressal mechanism here - v.
+- iv.
+Contact the Right To Food Campaign (website is here). - v.
 Using the Central Government's on-line grievance redressal mechanism here

-4. Food & Water- Mid Day Meal Scheme
+4. Food & Water- Midday Meal Scheme

 The Mid Day Meal Scheme (MDMS) aims to give all school going children up to standard 8, one nutritious meal a day.
-It has also been dogged by corruption, but in some states is working well.
-Serving over 100 million children it is the biggest nutrition programme in world!
+Serving over 100 million children, it is the biggest nutrition programme in world!
 The central government has recently enshrined the right to food security for school children in law in the National Food Security Act 2013 which guarantees Mid Day meals.